CesiumGS/3d-tiles/README.md

 `root.children` is an array of objects that define child tiles.
 Each child tile's `content.boundingVolume` is fully enclosed by its parent tile's `boundingVolume` and, generally, a `geometricError` less than its parent tile's `geometricError`.
 For leaf tiles, the length of this array is zero, and `children` may not be defined.

-See the [Q&A below](#will-a-tileset-file-be-part-of-the-final-3d-tiles-spec) for how a tileset file will scale to a massive number of tiles.
+See the [Q&A below](#will-a-tileset-file-be-part-of-the-final-3d-tiles-spec) for how a tileset will scale to a massive number of tiles.

 ### External tilesets